 Performance monitoring and optimization

 Modern, efficient cloud management solutions should offer robust performance monitoring and optimization capabilities.
-This includes monitoring resource utilization in real-time, auto-scaling based on demand, and identifying bottlenecks or performance issues continuously.
+This includes real-time resource utilization monitoring, auto-scaling based on demand, and continuously identifying bottlenecks or performance issues.

 Contextual reporting

-Identifying the root issue quickly reduces your mean time to repair (MTTR) and enables you to fix and restore service availability with minimal impact.
+Identifying the root issue quickly reduces the time it takes to repair (MTTR) and enables you to fix and restore service availability with minimal impact.

 Compatibility